Itskarajov15/WeatherDisplayApp/README.md

 npm run serve
 ```

-and to run the tests run the command:
+and to run the tests, run the command:
 ```
 npm run test
 ```